Poole College of Management

-The Poole College of Management is the business school of the North Carolina State University in Raleigh, North Carolina, United States.
-The college currently enrolls more than 3,500 students across its undergraduate and graduate academic programs.
-In the fall 2017 semester, there were 2,724 undergraduate and 828 graduate students.
+The Poole College of Management is the business school of North Carolina State University in Raleigh, North Carolina, United States.
+The college, accredited by the AACSB in 2000, currently enrolls more than 3,500 students across its undergraduate and graduate academic programs.
 The college employs around 100 full-time faculty members across its four academic departments: Accounting, Business Management, Economics, and Management, Innovation and Entrepreneurship.